Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market: Weak Optimal Transport problem

-As the disintegration of a measure is measurable but by no means (weakly) continuous, we observe an inherent asymmetry in \eqref{WOT}.
-To be able to obtain results like existence of minimizers and duality, additional assumptions were made about the cost function $C$ in the literature.
-A minimal assumptions to have both existence and duality is, besides lower semicontinuity and lower boundedness of $C$, that
+Note that \eqref{eq:lower bound} guarantees that \eqref{WOT} is well-defined.
+Since the disintegration of a measure is measurable but not (weakly) continuous, we observe an inherent asymmetry in \eqref{WOT}.
+To be able to obtain basic existence and duality results, different additional conditions have been imposed on the cost function $C$ in the literature.
+In particular it is generically assumed that $C$ is lower semicontinuity and satisfies

-see \cite{BaBePa18}.
-The key observation therein is that the spaces $\X$ and $\Y$ play different roles: $\X$ is like the state space of a stochastic process at time 1 and $\Y$ like the state space at time 2.
+In \cite{BaBePa18} it is established that these conditions are in fact sufficient to guarantee existence of a minimizer as well as a duality.
+The key observation in \cite{BaBePa18} is that the spaces $\X$ and $\Y$ play different roles: $\X$ is akin to the state space of a stochastic process at time 1 and $\Y$ akin to the state space at time 2.
+This viewpoint leads to a technical convenient relaxation of \eqref{WOT} that we discuss in the next section.